Power up your home with us

 We know it’s going to be a stressful day, but getting the reading when you leave is crucial when it comes to making sure you’re billed correctly.
 If you pay your bills by direct debit, then once you’ve given your final meter reading, the correct amount should be charged at the end of the current billing cycle.

-Alternatively, if you don’t have direct debit set up, make sure your previous provider has your email address or new home address so you’ll receive your last bill.
+Alternatively, if you don’t have a direct debit set up, make sure your previous provider has your email address or new home address so you’ll receive your last bill.

 Moving into your new house checklist